It’s time to see your health care practitioner and take dietary supplements right from diabetes onset.

 But guess what?
 An ingredient, even in its ideal dose, is useless if it isn’t in the right form!
 You want a highly bioavailable form of each supplement ingredient.
 This way, your body will absorb what you are putting into it.

-Not only are you getting more benefit from a highly bioavailable product, but you are getting more bang for your buck.
+Not only are you getting more benefits from a highly bioavailable product, but you are getting more bang for your buck.
 You will need less of the product to have more of a therapeutic effect.

 When you are shopping around for diabetes management supplements, you’ll want to make sure you get a product that contains ingredients that have been scientifically proven to have clear benefits specifically for diabetes.